nayeem-17/Core-Dumped/README.md

     ```
 - ### Connecting to Oracle Database

-  If you're connecting to a remote database, you'll need to install instant client to your local machine.
+  If you're connecting to a remote database, you'll need to install the instant client to your local machine.
 Here is [HOW](https://docs.oracle.com/en/database/oracle/machine-learning/oml4r/1.5.1/oread/installing-oracle-database-instant-client.html)

   1. **Create a user**
      Log in as sysdba in sqlplus.
 Then run this following command in sqlplus: